 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
+Schools must notify parents/guardians and eligible students annually of their rights under FERPA.

 FERPA gives parents/guardians certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."
-Parents/guardians or eligible students have the right to inspect and review the student's education records maintained by Washington Latin.
-Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents/guardians or eligible students to review the records.
+FERPA ensures parents or eligible students have the following rights: